Summary

 - Diversify information diets.
 Polarized trust and platform “resets” suggest relying on a mix of institutionally transparent outlets (including local news, which often earns higher trust) and long-form sources.
 Broadening your perspectives and sources of information is crucial in combating illusions.

-- Design better corrections.
-Corrections that affirm values, use clear visuals, and explain why a claim is false can reduce defensiveness; while backfire is not inevitable, tailoring to audience identity remains prudent.
+- Designing better corrections that affirm values, use clear visuals, and explain why a claim is false can reduce defensiveness.
+At the same time, the backfire is not inevitable; tailoring to audience identity remains prudent.

 9) Illusions in Regulation: Compliance Theater, Metrics, and Market Distortions

 Why this matters: policy is supposed to translate truth (verifiable conditions “on the ground”) into practical action.
-However, regulation is especially prone to illusions—rules and rituals that appear rigorous yet underdeliver on real-world outcomes.
+However, regulation is especially prone to illusions—rules and rituals that appear rigorous yet fail to deliver on real-world outcomes.
 Scholars have long warned about two recurring pitfalls:

 - “Security theater.”
 Visible controls that feel reassuring but do little to reduce risk (a concept popularized by Bruce Schneier).